magdi74/e-commerce_Store/README.md

 - To view the data page, go to `/data`
 - To view a specific table page, go to `/data/<table_name>`

+## Flask App with Docker
+This repository contains a Flask web application that has been containerized using Docker for easy deployment and scalability.
+The Flask app serves on port 5000, and the Docker image can be pulled and run effortlessly.
+Follow the steps in the README to set up and access the application locally.

+### Installation

+1. Pull the Docker Image `docker pull magdy74/flaskapp`
+2. Run the Docker Container `docker run -p 5000:5000 magdy74/flaskapp`
+3. Open your web browser and go to http://localhost:5000

 ## Script File
 A Python script that imports data from CSV files into a MySQL database.
 The data is related to an e-commerce platform and contains information about geolocation, categories, customers, order items, order payments, orders, products, sellers, and reviews.
 Prerequisites